Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-Now this function will transform a set of numbers into what it took to produce the numbers.
-What you multiply each power by will be what gets decoded up to 5.
+Now, this function will transform a set of numbers into what it took to produce the numbers.
+What you multiply each power by will be what gets decoded up to 5 dimensions.

 <br /><br />

-Basically doing a faster forum of subtracting next numbers minus previous.
+Doing a faster form of subtracting next numbers minus previous ones.

 <br /><br />